logo

 • Polyline - Polyline edge

-• Quadratic - Quadratic Bezier curve edge
+• Quadratic - Quadratic Bézier curve edge

-• Cubic - Cubic Bezier curve edge
+• Cubic - Cubic Bézier curve edge

-• CubicVertical - Vertical cubic Bezier curve edge
+• CubicVertical - Vertical cubic Bézier curve edge

-• CubicHorizontal - Horizontal cubic Bezier curve edge
+• CubicHorizontal - Horizontal cubic Bézier curve edge

-Why choose this way?
+Why choose this approach?

-Why choose this way?
+Why choose this approach?

 • 📌 Performance optimization: Performance optimization for specific scenarios

-const { Graph, register, BaseEdge, ExtensionCategory } = g6;
+import { Graph, register, BaseEdge, ExtensionCategory } from '@antv/g6';

 class MyLineEdge extends BaseEdge {